-- To check which documents these are, from the Documents list, filter the Cabinet that you want to remove.
+- To check which documents these are, from the Documents list, filter on the Cabinet that you want to delete.

 - Ensure you click the Collapse threads into a single record button to disable this so that all documents display.
 Refer to Managing Email Threads.

-Note: If a Cabinet is removed and there are still documents filed under it, the Cabinet will automatically be removed from these documents and show "(deleted)" after the name.
+Note: If a Cabinet is deleted and there are still documents filed under it, the Cabinet will automatically be deleted from these documents and show "(deleted)" after the name.
 If the Cabinet is selected in any User Groups as the Role Cabinet, these display with "(deleted)" after the name in the list.